Network Devices

 Physical devices are created by device enumeration and configured by kernel using its device drivers.

-Similarly virtual devices are added by userspace applications and the kernel then creates the necessary memory structures to represent them.
+Virtual devices are added by userspace apps.
+The kernel then creates the memory structures to represent them.

 While creating virtual devices, the term "link" is used because network devices operate at the data link layer (Layer 2) of the OSI model.

 Similar to physical devices, virtual devices also need drivers to manage them.
-So when a virtual device is created, the corresponding driver is also loaded to handle it.
+When a virtual device is created, the corresponding driver is also loaded to handle it.

 Virtual Ethernet Pair - A virtual wire

-When we create a veth pair, it's nothing but connecting two virtual devices virtually.
-It symbolizes an virtual cable connecting two devices.
+When you create a veth pair, you just connect two virtual devices.
+It stands for a virtual cable between two devices.
 See also switching page to understand the mental model.

 # System call to kernel to create device veth0 of type veth and connect it to peer veth1